 Please contact me about current opportunities.
 Multiple, on-going projects in the group provide opportunities for graduate students to contribute to current activities while developing their own research.
 Further, there are opportunities for students from a range of disciplinary perspectives, including public health, environmental science / natural resources, and social sciences, in my group.
 Students at Cornell are supported by a combination of Research Assistantships and Teaching Assistantships, and are highly encouraged to apply for an NSF GRFP.
 In evaluating whether our work may align, I look for students who are independent thinkers and problem solvers, who have strong quantitative skills, who are interested in integrating human and natural systems, and who are committed to addressing the linked problems of limited environmental resource access and poor health.
 As a mentor, I strive to provide students with a balance of opportunities to pursue their interests and manage their own research projects, and guidance, support, and availability as they take on that endeavor.

 I welcome inquiries from potential postdocs.
-In addition to opportunities supported by current grants, Cornell offers excellent postdoctoral opportunities to which I would be happy to discuss supporting your application: Atkinson Center for a Sustainable Future Postdoctoral Fellowships and NatureNet Science Fellowships.
-In addition, SESYNC Postdoctoral Fellowships and Smith Fellowships offer additional avenues to fund work together.
+In addition to opportunities supported by current grants, Cornell offers excellent postdoctoral opportunities to which I would be happy to discuss supporting your application: Cornell Atkinson Center Postdoctoral Fellowships, NatureNet Science Fellowships, and Presidential Postdoctoral Fellows.
+In addition, NSF Postdoctoral Fellowships and Smith Fellowships offer additional avenues to fund work together.